-Rydon’s development and construction teams worked together to develop a solution that addresses many of the logistical challenges working in an environment close to the existing school and local residents.
+Rydon’s development and construction teams worked together to develop a solution addressing many of the logistical challenges working in an environment close to the existing school and local residents.
 By working through various design options and phasing alternatives, the team has been able to minimise the amount of resident decanting required before beginning to build the school.

 The new building will provide places for 630 pupils, 210 more than the existing facility, plus an expanded 100 place nursery and provision for 25 pupils from across the borough with speech and language difficulties.
 There will also be a rooftop play area as part of the three storey development.